epa480/Openstack-Multi-Node-Ceilometer-and-Gnocchi/README.md

      interface = internalURL
      region_name = RegionOne
      ```
+   - Copy the files in folder ceilometer (event_definitions.yaml,event_pipeline.yaml, gnocchi_resources.yaml, pipeline.yaml)
+   for the folder /etc/ceilometer/ of the installation Openstack.

    - Create Ceilometer resources in Gnocchi.
 Gnocchi should be running by this stage:
      ```
      # ceilometer-upgrade --skip-metering-database